hoschi/context-engineering-intro/use-cases/pydantic-ai/README.md

 /execute-pydantic-ai-prp PRPs/generated_prp.md
 ```

-If you are not using Claude Code, you can simply tell your AI coding assistant to use the generate-pydantic-ai-prp and execute-pydantic-ai-prp slash commands in .claude/commands as prompts.
+If you are not using Gemini, you can simply tell your AI coding assistant to use the generate-pydantic-ai-prp and execute-pydantic-ai-prp slash commands in .gemini/commands as prompts.

 ## 📖 What is This Template?